danyeaw/presentations/proposals/2020-pycon_ci-cd-automate-python-workflow.md

 The audience will leave with the ability and tools to contribute CI/CD to any major software project.
-I hope that a subset of the audience will be interested in contributing improvements to open source projects by helping to automate CI/CD for BeeWare and other projects at the PyCon Sprints, using the knowledge in this presentation.
+I hope that a subset of the audience will be interested in contributing improvements to open source projects by helping to automate CI/CD for BeeWare and other projects at the PyCon Sprints, while using knowledge from this presentation.

 # Outline
 1. Intro (5 min total)